penguintutor/neopixel-gui/docs/customguide.md

 ## Adding new sequences to the project

 If you have created your own sequences then please consider adding them to the official source code.
-This is best achieved by creating a fork from the GitHub repository and sending a pull request.
+This is best achieved by creating a fork from the [NeoPixel-GUI GitHub](https://github.com/penguintutor/neopixel-gui) repository and sending a pull request.

 Alternatively you can send the details through the submit form on the website.

+Any code submitted must be your own work or based upon source code compatible with GPL version 3 license.
+Submitting code to this project may result in your code being included in any software compatible with GPL version 3.
+If you do not agree with your source code being used in this manner then please do not submit any code to the project.

 ## Further information